Would you like to increase your income without working more?

 Regretfully your time is a zero-sum game.

 This decision is not only about time, however.
-It is also about changing your values, shifting your outlook on life and sacrificing the need of most women to be liked to being respected and independent.
+It is also about changing your values, shifting your outlook on life and sacrificing the need of most women to be liked to be respected and independent.

 #8.
-Learn to take risks
+Learn to Take Risks

 To increase your income, you’ll have to learn to take risks.

-I’m not talking about mad, all-or-nothing risks.
+I’m not talking about mad, all-or-nothing recklessness.

 It is scary, I know.
 I also happen to believe that Goethe was right when he said:

-Jump and the net would appear.
+Jump, and the net would appear.

 #10.
-Dream a BIG dream
+Dream a BIG Dream

 This is the one step among the ten that is specific to women.